Updated July 21, 2021

 The Veterinary Review Initiative Launches

 Starting in 2020, we have sought out veterinarians with farmed animal sanctuary experience and an understanding of our mission to review selected resources.
 We have found excellent veterinarians who have since been reviewing resources, providing suggestions and further reading, and adjusting information for accuracy and clarity.
-Our current veterinary reviewers wish to remain anonymous.
+Individual veterinary reviewers will be listed on their accompanying reviewed resources, unless they choose to remain anonymous.

 Resources that have been reviewed by a veterinarian will have our Veterinary Review Initiative seal at the top to help readers identify these resources.
 If a resource is updated after a veterinary review has been conducted, we will identify the parts that have not yet been reviewed until a veterinarian can re-review that resource.